saojs/website/docs/guide/creating-generators.md

 }
 ```

----

-For a complete list of options in `saofile.js`, please check out [the config references](./saofile.md).
+For a complete list of options in `saofile.js`, please check out [SAO File References](../saofile.md).